lasseignelab/labwebsite/content/team.md

 ### <p style="text-align:center;">Lizzy Wilk</p>

-##### <p style="text-align:center;"> _Researcher III and Lab Manager_</p>
+##### <p style="text-align:center;"> _Researcher III_</p>

-<p style="text-align:center;">Lizzy earned her B.S. in Biology with a minor in Chemistry from the University of Alabama at Huntsville.
+<p style="text-align:center;">Lizzy earned her B.S. in Biology with a minor in Chemistry from the University of Alabama at Huntsville and M.S. in Biotechnology with a specialization in Bioinformatics from University of Maryland Global Campus.
 Prior to working at the University of Alabama at Birmingham, she applied genomics technologies such as RNA-Seq for understanding cancer and chemotherapy resistance as a research assistant.
 Lizzy currently works as a staff scientist, applying transfer learning and drug repurposing methods to gene expression data.</p>

 ---